 Ocaliva Market Withdrawal To Take Final Effect on Nov.
 14

-Users of the liver disease drug Ocaliva will have access to the recalled medication until November 14, after which it will no longer be available, according to the manufacturer.
+Following a decision last month to recall Ocaliva from the market, users of the liver disease drug will continue to have access to the medication until November 14, after which it will no longer be available, according to the manufacturer.

-In 2016, the U.S. Food and Drug Administration (FDA) granted approval to Ocaliva (obeticholic acid) for the treatment of primary biliary cholangitis (PBC), a chronic, rare autoimmune disease that destroys the liver’s bile ducts over time.
+Ocaliva (obeticholic acid) was initially approved by the U.S. Food and Drug Administration (FDA) in 2016, for the treatment of primary biliary cholangitis (PBC), a chronic, rare autoimmune disease that destroys the liver’s bile ducts over time.
 PBC causes the ducts to become inflamed and eventually collapse, leading to liver damage that can eventually result in cirrhosis.

-Ocaliva’s approval came through the FDA’s accelerated approval program and was meant to be used in combination with ursodeoxycholic acid (UDCA) or as a second-line therapy for those who have had an inadequate response to UDCA alone, aiming to slow disease progression and improve liver function over time.
+The approval of Ocaliva came through the FDA’s accelerated approval program, which allowed the drug to be marketed for use in combination with ursodeoxycholic acid (UDCA) or as a second-line therapy for those who have had an inadequate response to UDCA alone, aiming to slow disease progression and improve liver function over time.

 Ocaliva Liver Risks

-Once Ocaliva was on the market, postmarketing data linked the drug to an increased risk of serious liver injuries.
+Once Ocaliva was on the market, postmarketing data linked the drug to an increased risk of serious liver injuries and other side effects.

-Last month, Intercept Pharmaceuticals, the manufacturer, announced an Ocaliva recall indicating federal regulators had determined the drug’s benefits did not outweigh its risks.
+As a result, Intercept Pharmaceuticals, the manufacturer, announced an Ocaliva recall last month, indicating federal regulators had determined the drug’s benefits did not outweigh its risks.

 Internal-Bra-Injury-Lawyer